olubusolami/olubusolami/README.md

 ## 🛠 Skills
-Javascript, HTML, CSS, NodeJs
+Javascript, HTML, CSS, NodeJs, NestJs

-## A lot about Olúbùsọ́lá
+## About Olúbùsọ́lá

-👩
+👩 Lost my best friend (my grandpa) on June 20th, 2023.

 👩‍💻 Successfully completed the ZURI Internship and HNGi9

 🧠 I'm currently learning another stack.

-👯‍♀️ I'm looking forward to collaborating on whatsApp codebase and other research open source.
+👯‍♀️ I'm looking forward to collaborating on the WhatsApp codebase and other research open source.

-🤔 I'm looking for help with Jobs and how to go about my new stack.
+🤔 I'm looking for help with Jobs with NestJs.

-💬 Ask me about God and food
+💬 Ask me about God and food.

-📫 How to reach me on my email devolubusola@gmail.com
+📫 Kindly reach me on my email devolubusola@gmail.com

 ⚡️ Fun fact about me, Ikokore is the meal I can eat and cook regardless of how full or tired I am.